OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Course_Element_Test.md

 **Exclude from course evaluation**: If the check mark is set here, the test will not be taken into account when calculating progress in a [learning path course](../learningresources/Learning_path_course.md).
 This setting is not available for a conventional course.

 **Set test period**: During the test period, the test can be started.
 As soon as the "until time" is reached, the test is automatically ended.
 Even if the defined processing time has not yet been used up.
 Instead of a fixed date, a relative date can also be chosen, e.g. x days after the first course visit.

+If nothing is activated here, the test is accessible at all times, provided no restrictions have been defined elsewhere, e.g. under "Visibility" for conventional courses or due to a serial sequence for learning path courses.

 #### Section Correction {: #correction}